Docsvault vs NetDocuments

 4. Email Management and Outlook Integration

-Docsvault provides deep Microsoft Outlook desktop integration, enabling users to capture emails and attachments directly into the appropriate client or matter.
+Docsvault integrates deeply with Microsoft Outlook, allowing users to file emails and attachments directly into the appropriate client or matter.
 Emails become part of the matter record and are searchable alongside related documents.

-These enhancements are designed to improve efficiency while preserving the firm’s control over how emails are classified and stored.
+These features improve efficiency while preserving control over how emails are classified and stored.

 NetDocuments manages email through ndMail, which uses AI-driven recommendations to suggest filing locations automatically.
 Features include predictive filing, Global Filing Indicators (GFI), and folder mapping to cloud-based workspaces.